openedx/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

   Email messages are not sent to enrolled students in these circumstances:

-  * Students can opt not to receive email messages through the **Email Settings** link, which is present on the edX dashboard for each course.
+  * Students can opt not to receive email messages through the **Email Settings** link, which is present for each course on the **Current Courses** dashboard.
 Email messages are not sent to these students.

   * Email is not sent to students who have not replied to an account activation email message.